Slave-made chair

 - Description:

-- Chair made by slaves from Ridgley Plantation near Florence, South Carolina.
+- Chair made by people enslaved on Ridgley Plantation near Florence, South Carolina.
 The chair is made with mortise and tenon joints reinforced with square nails.
 The seat is of animal skin.
-Evidence that the legs of the chair have been shortened indicates that it was a slave's chair.
-Slaves were not permitted to sit higher than the master or his children.
+Evidence that the legs of the chair have been shortened indicates that it was a chair for enslaved people.
+Enslaved people were not permitted to sit higher than their enslavers and their enslavers children.

 - Collection Title: